Bugs5382/fastify-rabbitmq/README.md

 # Fastify RabbitMq

 A Fastify RabbitMQ Plugin Developed in Pure TypeScript.
-It uses the [node-amqp-connection-manager](https://github.com/jwalton/node-amqp-connection-manager)plugin as a wrapper.
+It uses the [node-amqp-connection-manager](https://github.com/jwalton/node-amqp-connection-manager) plugin as a wrapper.

 This comes right from the README on ```node-amqp-connection-manager```: